umass-gis/workshops/content/basics-qgis/coordinate-systems.md

 ![Icons showing geographic coordinate systems as a globe and projected coordinate systems as a map](media/coordinate_icons.JPG "Geographic vs. projected coordinate systems")

-Fake stats alert!
-{: .label .label-yellow }

-9 out of 10 problems with GIS are the result of pesky coordinate systems.
-Often one of these issues is at the heart of the problem:
+### Is your GIS broken?
+{:.no_toc}

+Faulty coordinate systems are very often to blame for a GIS that stops working properly.
+These are some of the most common issues:
 * the data layer's CS information is wrong,
 * the data layer's CS information is missing,
 * the Map View is set to a different CS than the data layer,
-* or there are multiple data layers and they all have different CS's.
+* there are multiple data layers and they all have different CS's.
+{: .warn}

 ---
 ## Geographic vs. projected coordinate systems